haroldcarr/blockchain-explained/a001-the-chain-in-blockchain/README.md

 The code for this exposition is available at : https://github.com/haroldcarr/blockchain-explained/tree/master/a001-the-chain-in-blockchain

-run the code:
+run the code: `stack test`

-`stack test`

-Thanks to Ulises Cerviño Beresi and Heath Matlock for pre-publication feedback.
+Thanks to Ulises Cerviño Beresi, Heath Matlock and Alejandro Serra Mena for pre-publication feedback.

 A discussion is at: \*\*\*\*\* TODO \*\*\*\*\*